8grams/homie/README.md

 ## Wordpress Integration

 WordPress is incorporated into Homie out of the box and will be installed in the `/wp` folder.
-The installed WordPress already uses SQLite as its default database for persistence and caching and also supports multiple languages.
+The installed WordPress already uses SQLite as its default database for persistence, and alos caching and multi languages plugins.

 The WordPress that will be installed comes from [8grams's Bedrock](https://github.com/8grams/bedrock), a custom Bedrock WordPress forked from `roots/bedrock`.
 It enables Homie to install WordPress along with its plugins through Composer.

-To enable WordPress in Homie, simply set `ENABLE_WORDPRESS` in the `.env` file.
+To enable WordPress in Homie, simply set `ENABLE_BLOG` in the `.env` file.

 ## Admin Dashboard